2019 Australian Parliament infiltration plot: Alleged plot

 The alleged plot was made public during the 24 November 2019 airing of 60 Minutes on Australia's Nine Network, citing sources with knowledge of the plot.
 It was suggested that Chinese spies offered $1 million to fund a man's campaign for the Division of Chisholm.
 The Division of Chisholm is noted to contain many voters of Chinese heritage.

-In 2018, the incident was reported by the man who was approached with the offer to the Australian Security Intelligence Organisation (ASIO).
+In 2018, the incident was reported to the Australian Security Intelligence Organisation (ASIO) by Bo "Nick" Zhao, who had claimed that he had been approached with the offer.
 Neither the Nine Network nor ASIO have confirmed when the approach to Zhao took place.

 Parties reportedly involved

 Bo "Nick" Zhao

 The target of the plot was reported to be Bo "Nick" Zhao, who once owned a number of car dealerships and lived in Glen Iris, an inner-eastern suburb of Melbourne, with his wife and daughter.

 Two of Zhao's former business associates described him as an ambitious man who got ahead of himself and wanted to make money quick.

-According to court records, Zhao was charged with obtaining financial advantage by deception in 2017, due to accusations he obtained loans via fraudulent means in order to buy luxury vehicles.
+According to The Age, Australian court records shown Zhao had been charged with obtaining financial advantage by deception in 2017, after he allegedly obtained loans via fraudulent means in order to buy luxury vehicles.
+In 2018, Administrators began to pursue Zhao over the collapse of his car dealership in Brighton.

 Zhao was in jail in October 2018, when preselection for the 2019 federal election was being held.

-Administrators began to pursue Zhao in 2019 over the collapse of a car dealership in Brighton.

-By early 2019, Zhao had a fallout with his wife over debts Zhao owed to Chinese investors that were described as "shadowy".
-Reports say Zhao owed millions to people who, over time, became increasingly angry.
+By early 2019, Zhao had a fallout with his wife amid disputes over debts owed to individuals described by media reports as "shadowy" Chinese investors.
+Reports say Zhao owed millions of dollars to creditors who had become increasingly angry over time.

 In March 2019, Zhao was found dead in a hotel room in the suburb of Mount Waverley.
 The death happened just days prior to him intending to plead guilty in court to various fraud offenses.

 Zhao's death prompted a coroner's inquiry into the incident.
-In September 2020, a coroner in Victoria ruled that Zhao died of suicide, having apparently overdosed on medication while under intense financial pressure.
+In September 2020, a coroner in Victoria ruled that Zhao died of suicide, having apparently overdosed on medication while under intense financial pressure ahead of sentencing for fraud offences.